Teleplan-Polska-Sp-z-o-o/intranet/README.md

 3. **Automatic Timeout**: If the user is inactive for a period longer than the configured timeout, they will be automatically removed from the active session list.

 4. **Session Extension**: Each valid API request extends the user's session by resetting the timeout duration.

+5. **Container Changes Trigger Removal**: When the application container is updated or restarted, all active sessions are cleared, ensuring that users are logged out and required to reauthenticate upon reconnecting.

 ### Endpoints